English Comprehension

 During the cold winter, starch accumulates in the roots and trunks of the trees, converting to sugar in the sap in late winter and early spring.
 Farmers drill holes in the trunks of the trees and insert spigots or taps into the holes.
 The sap then drips into attached buckets.

-They only tap mature trees 30 to 40 years old.
+They only tap mature trees, 30 to 40 years old.
 Sugar maples can live 200 to 300 years.
-Depending on the tree trunk’s diameter, the number of taps per tree can be from one to three.
-A single tree will produce up to 35 to 50 litres of sap per season, which is four to eight weeks through late winter and early spring, depending on the weather.
+Depending on the diameter of the tree trunk, the number of taps per tree can range from one to three.
+A single tree can produce up to 35 to 50 litres of sap per season, which occurs over four to eight weeks, from late winter to early spring, depending on the weather.

 Collecting Sap From the Maple Trees